Randy Orton: United States Champion (2017–2018)

-During the following months, Orton was put in the orbit of the WWE United States Championship.
-He defeated the champion Bobby Roode at Fastlane (thus becoming the 18th Grand Slam Champion) but lost it at WrestleMania 34 against Jinder Mahal in a fatal four-way match also involving Roode and Rusev.
+Orton started a feud with Rusev, whom he defeated in 10 seconds at SummerSlam.
+On the September 19 episode of SmackDown Live, Orton was defeated by Rusev in 10 seconds after a distraction from Aiden English.
+At Hell in a Cell, Orton defeated Rusev to end the feud.
+Orton also worked on the Survivor Series as part of the traditional Survivor Series match and Royal Rumble 2018, but he lost both matches.
+At Fastlane, Orton defeated Bobby Roode to win the WWE United States Championship, thus becoming the 18th Grand Slam Champion) but lost it at WrestleMania 34 against Jinder Mahal in a fatal four-way match.
 He had another title match at Backlash against the new champion Jeff Hardy, but Orton lost again.
 On May 18, WWE confirmed that Orton had undergone successful surgery to repair a medial meniscus tear in his left knee, sidelining him indefinitely.